GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 ### Data Set Allocation

 * Specify the PRIMARY SPACE QUANTITY - size in tracks or cylinders - this is the required space to be created
-* Specify the SECONDARY SPACE QUANTITY - size in tracks or cylinders - these are the exents that allow the data set to be increased by that size.
+* Specify the SECONDARY SPACE QUANTITY - size in tracks or cylinders - these are the extents that allow the data set to be increased by that size.
 You can have up to 16 extents per volume.
-There is no guaratee you will get the extended space.
+There is no guarantee you will get the extended space.

 ### Data Set Creation Using the RFE Productivity Utilities